 On this page you’ll find all sorts of information about Baltic amber, how it works (theoretically), how to care for your amber, common forms of imitation amber, how to identify them, and how to test your amber to confirm its authenticity (see our updated test section below).
-If you get through this page and still have unanswered questions, please contact us!
+If you get through this whole page and still have unanswered questions, please contact us!

 Please note that all products & claims regarding properties & effects have not been evaluated by the FDA or Health Canada.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Information supplied is for general reference & educational purposes only and is not intended to replace professional medical advice.